New Hampshire Library Trustees Association

 IMPORTANT INFORMATION ABOUT YOUR MEMBERSHIP

 Please go to the MEMBERSHIP page for information about how to access your membership portal, update your trustees' information and to register for NHLTA events.
-Please share this information with your other board members and your library director.
+NEW: we now accept credit cards.

 TRUSTEE 101